 - Vietnam Visa Application Entry Form – You need to fill out a Visa form to give to the Visa desk when you arrive with your passport and visa letter.
 Most Visa agents should give you a copy of this form that you can print and fill out.
-You will give this form to the visa counter when you turn in your visa application.
+You will give the visa counter this form when you submit your visa application.

 - Passport-sized Photo – It is good if you can bring a passport-sized photo.
 If you do not have one, they will charge you to take your photo, so it will save you the hassle if you have one.

-- United States Dollars for the Visa Fee – It is best to have United States Dollars for the Visa stamping fee that you must pay at the airport.
+- United States Dollars For The Visa Fee – It is best to have United States Dollars for the Visa stamping fee you must pay at the airport.
 I have found it is best to have the exact change, so there is no problem.
 You cannot use a credit card at the border, so come prepared to pay in cash.

 Chinese citizens cannot get a visa on arrival.
-If you have any questions on this or want to know if this has changed, please contact the Vietnamese Embassy or consulate China.
+If you have any questions or want to know if this has changed, please get in touch with the Vietnamese Embassy or consulate in China.
 All Chinese visitors should have a valid visa before trying to enter Vietnam,

 The visa on arrival counter is not the same as the Vietnamese immigration.
 When you get your visa on arrival, you need to do the following steps:

 - Step 1 – Line up to turn in your passport, visa letter, and other paperwork.
 First, you must line up at the counter to turn in your passport, visa letter, visa application entry form, and other paperwork.
-Sometimes these lines can get really long if several planes have arrived at the same time.
+Sometimes these lines can get long if several planes have arrived at the same time.